warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 3. Transactions are attached with invoices and receipts, allowing merchants to automatically organize their orders (and customers to have the peace of mind that the merchant will necessarily have a detailed record of their order).

-4. Invoicing and payments are integrated and extremely simple.
+4. Invoicing, payments, and receipts are integrated and extremely simple.
 Merchants create one-click invoice links, from which customers pay using the familiar wallet interface.
+Receipts are automatically saved and available from the app for both parties.

 Updates (3/11/2022):